thomas097/ma-communicative-robots/projects/README.md

 ## Piek's group

-In this project we aim to develop several complementary thought selection methods based on RL, NSP, transformers and corpus statistics in order to improve the dialogue capabilities of the Leolani robot.
+In this project we aim to develop several complementary thought selection methods based on RL, NSP, paragraph-similarity and corpus statistics in order to improve the dialogue capabilities of the Leolani robot in terms of coherence and learning ability.

 The implementation can be found in `./think_aloud/`